 Before you start, understand your why

 While I had started my first blog on a whim, I also had a general idea of the sort of things I wanted to write about.
-Though this was quite broad (lifestyle, personal finance and a bit of my literary antics or what I call Poetic Prose).
+Though this was quite broad (lifestyle, personal finance and a few my literary antics or what I call Poetic Prose).

 Use your voice

 You may have heard a lot about authenticity and being true to yourself.
-I definitely believe this couldn’t be more true in the blogging world.
+I definitely believe this couldn’t be truer in the blogging world.

 There are times we read about successful bloggers, and in our bid to grow our blogs, we end up writing just like them and doing some of the same things.

 This will likely hurt your brand.
 Your voice has to be your own, you can get tips on writing or blogging from others but have to put your personal spin on it.

 Time management matters

 Blogging has helped me with time management.
 When I started this blog, I was also working on a new business.